waltherg/backup.waltherg.github.io/_posts/2013-08-12-PLoS_ONE_time_to_publication.md

     annual published {2006: 137, 2007: 1170, 2008: 2757, 2009: 4631, 2010: 6498, 2011: 13864, 2012: 17287, 2013: 17409}

-The annual numbers of publications in our dataset follow closely those stated on [Wikipedia](http://en.wikipedia.org/wiki/PLOS_ONE) -- with the exception of the year 2012.
+The annual numbers of publications in our data set follow closely those stated on [Wikipedia](http://en.wikipedia.org/wiki/PLOS_ONE) -- with the exception of the year 2012.